thepoppycat/BBCS-X-NoSQL/README.md

 ---

-#### That should be all the set-up needed for Gitpod for this workshop! :relaxed:
+#### That should be all the set-up needed for Gitpod for this workshop!
+For any questions, feel free to ask us on Discord :relaxed:

 **Full workshop steps will be written here after the workshop on 13th May 2020 (slides will be attached as well)**